matteo-chesi/eth-cscs.github.io/README.md

 # Latest News

-## System configuration changes

-22.02.2017 [Piz Daint] Cray Programming environment 17.02 is installed as non-default.
-In order to use it, you need to `module load cdt/17.02`

-## New supported applications
+## 07.03.2017 - New supported applications

-We are happy to announce that we are now able to support two new scientific applications in our software stack.
+[Piz Daint] We are happy to announce that we are now able to support two new scientific applications in our software stack.

 * [TensorFlow](http://eth-cscs.github.io/scientific_computing/supported_applications/tensorflow)
 * [Theano](http://eth-cscs.github.io/scientific_computing/supported_applications/theano)

-## KNL Grand Tavé installed at CSCS
+##  07.03.2017 - KNL Grand Tavé installed at CSCS

 We are happy to announce a new computing system installed at CSCS.